JoshCheek/atom-seeing-is-believing/README.md

 If you're using rbenv, you'll need to `$ rbenv rehash` afterwards.
 You can check that it worked by running `$ seeing_is_believing --version`

-## Configure to work with your environment
+## Using the default configuration

-This package does not know how to find your Ruby, or what settings you want to use.
+This package uses somewhat intelligent defaults, but in reality, it does not know how to find your Ruby, or what settings you want to use.
-It uses somewhat intelligent defaults,
-**but these will only work if you launch atom from the console** (this is because it will then inherit your environment variables) To customize it to always work, edit your config file (on my Mac, that's at `~/.atom/config.cson`).
+**The defaults will only work if you launch atom from the console** (this is because it will then inherit your environment variables)

+## Custom configuration

+To customize it to always work, regardless of how you start Atom, edit your config file (on my Mac, that's at `~/.atom/config.cson`).
 Add the following keys (just append this to the bottom of the file), changing them as appropriate for your environment,